Pinholes in the Night

 blinds, calls to mind the poem “Only Death” from Pablo Neruda’s Residence

+on Earth.
 But beyond such parallels, for Sabines the bloody joke

 is trying to write poetry against the profligacy of death.
 Unlike Pablo de